open-dis/opendis7-java/validation/README.md

 To create a log file using the current library, run the main() method in`ValidationPdusMakerV1`.

 Once there are 2 or more log files generated in ./pduLog, pass the paths to files of sequence 2 or greater to `LogCompare` i.e. Pdusave2.dislog, etc.

+An Ant test target has also been written to consolidate the validation process explained here. build.xml -> validate.pdu.logs